 Striped Heirloom Varieties:

 Striped, or bi-colored, heirloom tomatoes are fun and add special eye-appeal to a tomato salad or a tomato tasting party.
 They range in flavor from mild & bland, to sweet & fruity, to high-acid and tangy.
 I do not have photos of all of the striped tomatoes we have grown and loved, but some memorable ones include: Mr. Stripey, Red Zebra, Dagma’s Perfection, Big Rainbow, Tigerella, and Marvel Stripe.
-Three of the most popular in 2012 were:
+Three of the most popular were:

 Green Zebra -This is a staple for us, and once people get past the idea that it is “supposed” to be green, it often becomes their favorite.
 It is quite tangy and zesty in flavor with a fairly high acid level.
 You would think it would be fairly early due to its smaller size, but Green Zebra actually tends to be relatively late on our farm.
 Once it gets going it is prolific, but we are eagerly awaiting that first flush.